 A few days before reading Earthlings I read Sayaka Murata’s Convenience Store Woman and I really loved its humour and eccentric narrator.
 So, perhaps I approached Earthlings with the wrong expectations.
 Or maybe I was fooled by its cute cover (I mean, just look at that hedgehog!).
 Fact is, Earthlings is an altogether different beast to Murata’s previous novel.
-I can say, without the shadow of a doubt, that Earthlings is the most bizarre novel (and I’ve read a fair amount of books).
+I can say, without the shadow of a doubt, that Earthlings is the most bizarre novel that I have read (and I’ve read a fair amount of books).

 If you thought Convenience Store Woman was weird, well, be prepared as Earthlings is on an altogether different level of weird.
 Narrated by Natsuki, a young girl who is made to feel like an outsider within her own family and is regularly subjected to verbal and physical abuse from her mother and her sensitive older sister.
 Natsuki seems resilient enough though and finds reassurance in the belief that Piyyut, a plush toy hedgehog, is an alien from the planet Popinpobopia.
 Natsuki is eager to help Piyyut on his quest, and reveals only his true identity to her cousin Yuu who in turn tells her that he’s an extraterrestrial.
 Both of them live in difficult households and are made to feel like burdens.
 Their bond strengthens, so much so that they begin to call each other ‘boyfriend’ and ‘girlfriend’, keeping their relationship a secret from the rest of the family.
 Sadly, the two are only able to meet up in the summer during their visits to their grandparents (who have a house in the mountains of Nagano).